John Philip Falter: The Saturday Evening Post

-Falter's first Saturday Evening Post cover, a portrait of the magazine's founder, Benjamin Franklin, is dated January 10, 1943.
+Falter's first Saturday Evening Post cover, a portrait of the magazine's supposed founder, Benjamin Franklin, is dated January 10, 1943.
 It began a 25-year relationship with the magazine, for whom Falter produced over 120 covers until the editors changed its cover format to photographs.
 Falter commented, "There were plenty of Rockwell imitators and J. C. Leyendecker imitators.
 My main concern in doing Post covers was trying to do something based on my own experiences.
 I found my niche as a painter of Americana with an accent of the Middle West.
 I brought out some of the homeliness and humor of Middle Western town life and home life.
 I used humor whenever possible."
 Nearly all of Falter's 120-odd covers were his own ideas.
 "Four didn't make it, [and] probably 12 ideas were supplied by the Post," he said.
 Many of his friends acted as models for his covers; four of them depict his close friend, the actor J. Scott Smart.

 Falter said that he tried "to put down on canvas a piece of America, a stage set, a framework for the imagination to travel around in."
 His panoramic covers with long views of people were a major departure from the Post's customary close-up designs.
 Norman Rockwell himself adjusted to the newer style for a time, which he later referred to as his "Falter Period."

 Falter once thought that The Saturday Evening Post would provide him with lifetime employment.
 "I was sort of going along on a ship that would never sink," he said.
 “It seemed that nothing could possibly happen to the Post.
 Then suddenly, in my middle life, I had to retool and give up my horse for a car."
 Falter was forced to spend much of his savings in the months that followed the demise of the Post.